rcacodedev/Preator/docs/architecture.md

 # Architecture

-PREATOR uses a separated architecture oriented to a real SaaS deployment model.
+PREATOR is structured as a real SaaS product with clearly separated surfaces for backend, authenticated application and public website.

 ## Main layers

 ### 1. Backend API

-The backend is responsible for:
+The backend acts as the source of business logic and system coordination.

+Responsibilities include:

-- business logic
+- domain logic
 - authentication and authorization
 - billing coordination
-- data access and persistence
+- persistence and data access
-- asynchronous processing
+- asynchronous work
-- external integration points
+- integration entry points

 Main technologies:

 - Django
 - Django REST Framework
 - PostgreSQL